Home » Why Are Tortoises So Slow?

 Being fast is beneficial if you’re an animal surrounded by predators.
 Tortoises have no shortage of dangers in the wild—coyotes, foxes, badgers, and birds of prey hunt tortoises.

-When not foraging, tortoises spend their days in burrows, which can be as deep as 50 feet underground.
 They’re so protected beneath the earth that other animals can’t reach them.
 When they go outside, they’re defended by their shells.

 The same holds for tortoise vs. tortoise conflicts.
 These reptiles are territorial, so if you place two of them together, they’re likely to fight, especially if they’re both males.
-According to the Journal of Ethology, tortoises mount each other as a form of bullying.

 Tortoises are solitary creatures and only get together to mate.
 Having to defend themselves from other tortoises is rare in the wild, so they use their shells for protection.